degica/oanda_currency/README.md

-Fixer Currency
+Oanda Currency
 ===============
-This gem extends Money::Bank::VariableExchange with Money::Bank::FixerCurrency
+This gem extends Money::Bank::VariableExchange with Money::Bank::OandaCurrency
-and gives you access to the current fixer.io exchange rates.
+and gives you access to the current Oanda exchange rates.

 This gem was forked from the [Money::Bank::GoogleCurrency](http://rubymoney.github.com/google_currency) gem.